alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter-01.md

 Phew!
 That escalated fast, as they say.
 Which shows that GUI code can be fairly non-trivial, complex, and verbose.

+On the positive side it exemplifies the notion of a *sequence* of instructions, not just one or two.

 Result:

 <img src="chapter 01/images/sshot-csh-gui-window.png">